 If the high price of safaris has been putting you off going to Africa until now this could be your opportunity.

-Just follow the guidelines that I use to plan my budget safari trips below which provides detailed information about exactly what you need to do to go on a low cost African safari for a week or more at less than $60 per day.
+Just follow the guidelines that I use to plan my budget safari trips as shown below, which provides detailed information about exactly what you need to do to go on a low cost African safari for a week or more at less than $120 per person per day.

 Here's What the Budget Safari Guidelines Contain: